 Note 6.
 OPEB Commitment - Wyoming Employees' Group Insurance

-Changes in benefit terms: There were no changes in benefit terms between the June 30, 2016 measurement date through the June 30, 2022 measurement date.
+Changes in benefit terms: There were no changes in benefit terms between the June 30, 2016 and June 30, 2023 measurement dates.

 Changes in assumptions: The plan has experienced the following changes in assumptions: